 Running also uses up a lot of calories, helping you lose weight.

 Women tend to eat less protein and BCAA is Amino Acid that is found in protein that can help with recovery in men and women.
 Few other supplements for female runners are also necessary such as Iron and vitamin D. BCCA is one of the best amino acids for Running and Endurance athletes.

-Without strength training, though, you’re at risk of losing significant muscle mass along with fat deposits.
+Without strength marathon training, though, you’re at risk of losing significant muscle mass along with fat deposits.

 High-intensity training puts you in a catabolic state, so your body doesn’t work to build more muscle tissue, but instead breaks it down.
 And this is where amino acids come in.

 Amino acids play an essential part in synthesizing the protein you need for building muscles and for recovering.